tariqajyusuf/fidesdocs/pages/regulations/cpra/what_is_cpra.md

 # What is the CPRA?

 The California Privacy Rights Act (CPRA) is California’s state legislation to protect the privacy rights of California residents.
-The CPRA goes into effect on January 1, 2023 and mandates all businesses to audit their data collection, storage, processing, and sharing mechanisms to ensure they are in compliance with the law.
+The CPRA went into effect on January 1, 2023 and mandates all businesses to audit their data collection, storage, processing, and sharing mechanisms to ensure they are in compliance with the law.

-The CPRA builds on an earlier piece of legislation known as the California Consumers Privacy Act (CCPA), which came into effect on January 1, 2020.
-With the introduction of the CPRA, California will be the first US State to introduce a dedicated data protection authority, similar to those more commonly found in Europe: the California Privacy Protection Agency (CCPA).
+The CPRA builds on an earlier piece of legislation known as the California Consumer Privacy Act (CCPA), which came into effect on January 1, 2020.
+With the introduction of the CPRA, California will be the first US State to introduce a dedicated data protection authority, similar to those more commonly found in Europe: the California Privacy Protection Agency (CPPA).

 ## What thresholds apply to the CPRA?